To3Knee/reload-tracker/README.md

 By using this project you agree to:

   * Give a **high five** (virtual or real) for the work,
-* Take full responsibility for how you use the data and the app, and
+  * Take full responsibility for how you use the data, and
-* Always follow safe reloading practices from authoritative sources.
+  * Always follow safe reloading practices.

-See the full text in [LICENSE](LICENSE).
+See the [LICENSE](LICENSE) file for the full, fist-bumping details!

 ---